Nigeria beat Uganda 3-1 to head into AFCON last 16 with perfect record

 - list 4 of 4AFCON 2025: All to know about Africa’s largest football tournament

-It was a dominant performance from Nigeria despite resting several regulars having already been assured of top spot in the group.
+It was a dominant performance from Nigeria despite resting several regulars, having already been assured of the top spot in the group.

-After Onuachu had missed a simple chance midway through the first half, he found the back of the net after 28 minutes.
+After Onuachu missed a simple chance midway through the first half, he found the back of the net after 28 minutes.

-Fisayo Dele-Bashiru showed quick feet on the left and his pass into Onuachu was perfect for the big forward to finish.
+Fisayo Dele-Bashiru showed quick feet on the left, and his pass in to Onuachu was perfect for the big forward to finish.
 The goal was the striker’s first for Nigeria since 2021.

-Uganda were reduced to 10 men in the 56th minute when substitute goalkeeper Magoola used his hands some 10 yards outside his area to stop a Victor Osimhen shot.
+Uganda were reduced to 10 men in the 56th minute when substitute goalkeeper Salim Jamal Magoola used his hands about 9 metres (10 yards) outside his area to stop a Victor Osimhen shot.

-Magoola had been a halftime replacement for injured starter Denis Onyango, so Uganda had to use their third goalkeeper in the game as Nafian Alionzi was brought on.
+Magoola had been a halftime replacement for injured starter Denis Onyango, so Uganda had to use their third goalkeeper in the game as Nafian Alionzi was brought on for midfielder Baba Alhassan.

 Nigeria scored their second goal in the 62nd minute when Onyedika took Samuel Chukwueze’s pass and drilled his shot low through the legs of Alionzi.